 You are here

-Despite a change of administration, Saudi Arabia continues to have one of the most restricted media environments in the world.
-Although social media has provided a conduit for access to news, it too is being suppressed as the government seeks to silence criticism of its domestic policies and its war in Yemen, even as initiatives largely spearheaded by the kingdom’s deputy crown prince aim to project an image of liberalization to the west.
+Despite pro-modernization rhetorical shifts, Saudi Arabia continues to have one of the most restricted media environments in the world.
+Social media has provided a conduit for access to news, but it too is being suppressed as the government seeks to silence criticism of its domestic policies and its war in Yemen, even as initiatives largely spearheaded by the kingdom’s deputy crown prince aim to project an image of liberalization to the west.

 Legal Environment: 29 / 30